What is Vulnerability Management?

 Vulnerability management vs. vulnerability assessment

-How to manage vulnerabilities in your software development lifecycle
+How to manage vulnerabilities in the software development lifecycle

-Your vulnerability management process should be integrated into your own software development lifecycle (SDLC).
-Vulnerabilities can be introduced at any point in the SDLC, from coding and development all the way to when the application is running.
+Your vulnerability management process should be integrated into your own secure software development lifecycle (SSDLC).
+Vulnerabilities can be introduced at any point in the development lifecycle, from coding and development all the way to application runtime.
 Effective vulnerability management programs should offer coverage and scanning across this entire lifecycle to ensure critical vulnerabilities are caught before they enter production.

 CI/CD security that monitors your code and testing/deployment pipelines for potential issues should be followed by scanning at runtime to identify vulnerabilities in production environments.
-Your cloud security management should also extend to your container orchestration platform — platforms such as Kubernetes are powerful tools for automation and scalability, but present their own unique vulnerabilities that must be assessed and monitored.
+Your cloud security management should also extend to your container orchestration platform like Kubernetes as they are powerful tools for automation and scalability, but present their own unique vulnerabilities that must be assessed and monitored.

 When a security vulnerability is identified, the relevant party should be immediately notified so that they can take ownership and ensure that it is addressed.
 Advanced solutions can break container images down to the composing layer, identifying whether vulnerabilities belong to the base image or the application layer.
 This makes it easy to determine which team is responsible for the vulnerability so they can remediate quickly.

 Cloud-native application protection platforms (CNAPP) provide full coverage of cloud assets.
-By monitoring the cloud environment itself for misconfigurations and suspicious behavior, scanning your software dependencies for known attack vectors, and actively monitoring your running applications for suspicious behavior, a CNAPP provides a comprehensive cloud security solution, including vulnerability management.
+By monitoring the cloud environment itself for misconfigurations and suspicious behavior, scanning your software dependencies for known attack vectors, and actively monitoring your running applications for suspicious behavior, CNAPPs provide a comprehensive cloud security solution, which includes vulnerability management.

 When choosing a CNAPP, you should compare the features that allow for collaboration across your teams through a unified web interface, and make sure that it includes active detection and response automation so that security incidents are dealt with immediately.
 Once an attack vector is closed off, an investigation and re-assessment of the remediation and mitigation measures can take place.